znuny/manual/source/developer/general_information/how-it-works.rst

     An optional attribute dictating which kind of data the ``Item`` holds.
 Also, how to present the setting to the user in the GUI.
 If no ``ValueType`` is specified, it defaults to ``String``.

 .. note::
-    Please `see below <HowItWorks value-types>`_ for a definition of the different value types.
+    Please see below for a definition of the different value types.

 .. code-block:: xml